Drivers critical of 'pointless' extreme wet tyres

 All drivers agreed that poor visibility was the main concern when starting races in the wet but added that tyres were also a factor.

-F1 rules mandate that drivers have to start on the extreme tyre when a race is started behind the safety car, as was the case at Spa-Francorchamps on Saturday because of a heavy downpour that delayed the start.
+F1 rules mandate that drivers have to start on the extreme tyre when a race begins behind the safety car, as was the case at Spa-Francorchamps on Saturday because of a heavy downpour that delayed the start.

-But when the race was finally started, 10 cars stopped to fit the more lightly treaded intermediate tyres before they had even crossed the start line, and the other 10 stopped at the end of the first lap.
+But when the race was finally started, 10 cars immediately stopped to fit the more lightly treaded intermediate tyres before they had even crossed the start line, and the other 10 peeled off into the pits at the end of the first lap.

 - Verstappen beats Piastri to win rain-hit Spa sprint race